Linear Functions to the Extended Reals: Proper scoring rules

 Now suppose $S$ is strictly proper and $\P$ a convex set.
 Then for any $q \in \P$, we have that $S_q$ supports $g$ at $q$ alone out of all points in $\P$, by definition of strict properness.
 By Lemma \ref{lemma:strict-subgrad}, $g$ is strictly convex on $\P$, proving \emph{(b)}. \end{myproof}

 There remain open directions investigating interior-locally-Lipschitz functions.
 Two important cases can be immediately resolved: \begin{itemize} \item If $\P \subseteq \inter{\Delta_{\Y}}$, then $g$ is $\P$-interior-locally-Lipschitz if $g$ is subdifferentiable on $\P$, i.e. has finite subgradients everywhere on $\P$.
 This follows because every $p \in \P$ has full support.
-More rigorously, this must be true of $g$ when restricted to the affine hull of the simplex; its subgradients can still be infinite perpendicular to the simplex, e.g. of the form $f(x) = \infty \cdot (x \cdot \vec{1}) + \hat{f}(x)$. \item If $\P$ is an open set relative to the affine hull of $\Delta_{\Y}$, then every convex function $g$ with $\effdom{g} \supseteq \P$ is $\P$-interior-locally-Lipschitz.
+And in fact, it is necessary and sufficient that $g$ be subdifferentiable when restricted to the affine hull of the simplex; its subgradients can still be infinite perpendicular to the simplex, e.g. of the form $f(x) = \infty \cdot (x \cdot \vec{1}) + \hat{f}(x)$. \item If $\P$ is an open set relative to the affine hull of $\Delta_{\Y}$, then every convex function $g$ with $\effdom{g} \supseteq \P$ is $\P$-interior-locally-Lipschitz.
 This follows from the previous case along with the fact that convex functions are subdifferentiable on open sets in their domain. \end{itemize} One question for future work is whether one can optimize efficiently over the space of interior-locally-Lipschitz $g$, for a given set $\P \subseteq \Delta_{\Y}$.
 This could be useful in constructing proper scoring rules that optimize some objective.

-1em Finally, we restate the general-$\P$ construction using the notation of Remark \ref{remark:set-notation-char}. \begin{remark} Let $\L(\P)$ be the set of $\P$-interior-locally-Lipschitz convex $g$ with effective domain containing $\P$, with $\sL(\P)$ those that are strictly convex on $\P$ and $\nL(\P)$ those that are not.